 New York Real Estate & Cannabis Regulations

-Cannabis Status: Opening
+Cannabis Status: Pending

 The New York market will offer amazing opportunities for cannabis operators, with some of the most densely populated urban centers in the country.
 In addition the New York City area is one of the most popular tourist destinations in the country, with approximately 65 million tourists a year visiting the one city alone.
 Read on for more information on the upcoming cannabis regulations in New York and find out how you can tap into this lucrative market!